dune3d/dune3d-docs/groups.rst

 Loft
 ----

-A loft group creates a solid by interpolating between two or more sketches.
-It adds no degrees of freedom and requires each source group to contain exactly one closed path.
+A loft group creates a solid by interpolating between closed paths from two or more sketches.
+It adds no degrees of freedom and requires each source group to contain exactly one closed path in its active workplane.

 Since version 1.2